Derek Chauvin Sentencing: Legal Expert Thinks Ex-Cop Will Get At Least 25 Years

 MINNEAPOLIS (WCCO) — Derek Chauvin, the former Minneapolis police officer convicted of murdering George Floyd, could face more than 30 years in prison when he is sentenced Friday.
 Before that happens, the defense is expected to ask the judge for a new trial.

 According to Hennepin County court records, the sentencing hearing for Chauvin is slated for 1:30 p.m.
 Friday at the Hennepin County Government Center.
-The hearing will be live-streamed.READ MORE: Security Ramping Up Ahead Of Derek Chauvin's Sentencing
+The hearing will be live-streamed.READ MORE: Flora's Hair Designs, Destroyed During Unrest, Builds Back Bigger Than Before

 HOW TO WATCH & FOLLOW: Special live coverage of court proceedings, including Chauvin’s 1:30 p.m. sentencing, will be on-air and streamed on CBSN Minnesota.
 You can also check for updates on WCCO.com and by following our social media channels, including Facebook and Twitter.